codebrainz/geanypy/docs/source/document.rst

 .. attribute:: Document.file_name

     The file name of this document.
-This property is read-write.

 .. attribute:: Document.has_bom